 "Take me into your master bedroom and f*** me" – Song of Songs 1:1-4 (paraphrasing)

 The February morning came.
-My friend Mike pulled his mom's old Camry behind my house onto the icey gravel patch behind my house.
+My friend Mike pulled his mom's old Camry onto the icey gravel patch behind my house.
 Mike was coming along as the photographer.
-He did somewhat figure out how to use the camera, but mostly this was just another chapter as Mike as my lifelong partner-in-crime.
+He did somewhat figure out how to use the camera, but mostly this was just another chapter with Mike as my lifelong partner-in-crime.

 Time to go to Florida.

-We drove south through the day and the night and the next day -- North Dakota, Minnesota, Illinois, Indiana.
+We drove south through the day, and the night, and the next day – North Dakota, Minnesota, Illinois, Indiana.
 The ice covered fields and gave way to the green grass.
-We kept driving -- Kentucky, Tennessee -- until that night when we took a wrong turn and accidentally got kind of drunk in a bar in Georgia.
+We kept driving – Kentucky, Tennessee – until that night when we took a wrong turn, and we accidentally got kind of drunk in a bar in Georgia.

 Locals asked us what our deal was.
-Coincidentally, the guy on the stool right next to us was actually an expert in meeting Christian singles.
+Coincidentally, the guy on the barstool right next to me was actually an expert in meeting Christian singles.

 “I used to prey upon sexually repressed Christians in college," he said.
 "How do you think I met my wife?"